Why roof-top Gardening Matters

 - The second step is to grow saplings in a plastic tray.
 You can buy the plastic seed tray online or from any agricultural store near your house.
 Mix the soil with the compost and sow the seeds in the tray.

 - You should be particularly careful about the choice of the soil as well as mixing it with fertilizers.
 Choose sand, instead of soil.
 When you fill the containers with soil, do not fill the pot to its top.
 Leave around an inch between the top of the soil and rim of the pot.
-This will help you water and not to let water run over the edge.
+This will help you water and not let the water run over the edge.
 Vegetables in pots also need the same amount of nutrients those vegetables in the field.
 You can mix the following amount of nutrients with the soil

 1/ 2 cup alfalfa meal for nitrogen, phosphorous, and potassium.